istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 deployed only to provision the private key and certificates through the CSR flow from the CA and then share the certificate with the service through a mounted file in `tmpfs`.
-We use Prometheus as an example application to show provisioning a certificate through such mechanism.
+We have used Prometheus as our example application for provisioning a certificate using this mechanism.

-In the example application (i.e., Prometheus), a sidecar is added to the Prometheus deployment when the flag `.Values.prometheus.provisionPrometheusCert` is set to `true` (this flag is set as true by default in an Istio installation).
+In the example application (i.e., Prometheus), a sidecar is added to the Prometheus deployment by setting the flag `.Values.prometheus.provisionPrometheusCert` to `true` (this flag is set to true by default in an Istio installation).
 The sidecar requests for a certificate and shares the certificate with Prometheus.